Lumi-supercomputer/Getting_Started_with_AI_workshop/07_Virtual_environments_to_iterate_and_test/index.md

 Quick side node: This `venv` approach may also be used with the LUMI application containers, e.g. `/appl/local/containers/sif-images/lumi-pytorch-rocm-5.6.1-python-3.10-pytorch-v2.2.2.sif`.
 For these containers it is required to activating the `conda` environment (`$WITH_CONDA`) before creating the `venv`.
 Also, building a (final) container from e.g. `/appl/local/containers/sif-images/lumi-pytorch-rocm-5.6.1-python-3.10-pytorch-v2.2.2.sif` + a `venv` is not directly supported by `cotainr`.

 ## Cleaning up
-After having found all packages needed for our purpose, we should create a new container with an updated conda environment file.
+After having found all packages needed for our purpose, we should create a new container with an updated `conda` environment file.
 The virtual environment should then be deleted
 ```bash
 rm -rf myenv
 ```

+## Pros and Cons
++ Quick (and easy) approach for installing additional packages to existing containers
+- Additional packages are installed directly on Lustre file system which can lead to bad performance
+- Necessary to source the `venv` every time you run the container to get access to the `venv` installed packages

 ## Exercise
 Extend one of your existing containers with a python package of your choice following this approach.